AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     Renaming or moving any file does not break any existing references from or to the file, as every file has a unique UUID.
     </details>

+- **Rename**: Use this option to rename the selected file.
+Enter the name of the new file in the **Rename Asset** dialog.
+    - You can rename a file of any type.
+    - You can't change the extension of a file.
+    - Two files cannot have the same name.
+So, you cannot rename a file to a name that already exists.
+An error is displayed.

 - **Delete**: Use this option to delete the selected file.
 A confirmation prompt is displayed before deleting the file.

     - A confirmation prompt is displayed before deleting the file.